RedisLabs/redislabs-docs/content/rv/how-to/creating-aws-user-redis-enterprise-vpc.md

 1. In AWS IAM console, go to **Policies** > **Create policy**.
 1. In the **JSON** tab, paste the contents of the redislabsIAMUserRestrictedPolicy.json policy file.

-    WARNING: Replace `ACCOUNT-ID-WITHOUT-HYPHENS` with the AWS account ID that you use for RV.

     {{%expand "View RedislabsIAMUserRestrictedPolicy.json" %}}
     {
         "Version": "2012-10-17",